Showing 1-20 of 51 products

 There are a number of vendors that provide payroll software tailored specifically to the needs of small businesses.
 This guide will give you a head start on choosing the right system.
 We’ll cover:

-This type of payroll software is designed to help small-business users process payroll in house.
+This type of software is designed to help small-business users process payroll in house.
 It often includes modules for time tracking, tax filing and benefits administration.
 Small-business payroll software automates data entry and tedious processes that users would otherwise have to do manually, saving both time and labor costs.

-There are many different payroll solutions out there.
+There are many different solutions out there.
 Larger companies might need deeper functionality for managing human resources in multiple locations or tools for complex reporting as part of their payroll system.
 But small businesses typically need software with more basic capabilities, such as compensation, time tracking and tax filing.

 These systems often come with some or all of the following core capabilities: